keller-mark/vueplotlib/README.md

     - these alerts should specify which scale has been updated using a key
     - plot components should listen for these updates and re-draw if necessary
     - scales may be mutated upon filter or zoom
-- [ ] plots should NOT draw their own axes
+- [x] plots should NOT draw their own axes
     - axes should be independent of plots
     - axes should be contained in their own components
-- [ ] axes should accept props specifying which scale to use, and where to draw
+- [x] axes should accept props specifying which scale to use, and where to draw
     - example:
         ```js
         variable="sample_id"
-        orientation="bottom"
+        side="bottom"
         ```
-- [ ] axes should be brush-able
+- [x] axes should be brush-able
     - brushing along an axis should trigger a zoom event
     - axes, if their corresponding scale has been "zoomed", should display a "zoomed out"/full view beside the "zoomed-in" view in order to show [context](https://bl.ocks.org/mbostock/34f08d5e11952a80609169b7917d4172)
     - categorical axes should [snap](https://bl.ocks.org/mbostock/6232537)